wolle-hamburg/Seafile-Best-Practise/docs/installation/network.md

 cloudserver.local
 ```

 We take the dns-server (= nameserver)  from here.
-In this case the dhcp server put this computer in the domain 'fritz.box' while I put it into the domain 'local'.
+In this case the dhcp server put this computer in the domain `fritz.box` while I put it into the domain `local`.
 Pros and cons what to take are not scope of this how-to.
 I will leave it as it is for now.

 Now it is better to have a backup of the configuration.
 We can put it in our home directory:
 ```sh